joinpursuit/Pursuit-Core-Web/fundamentals/variables/README.md

 3. Copy the previous code into the file.
 4. Now run your file by entering `node test.js` in your terminal.

-## Creating a variable
+# 3. Creating a variable

 To save values in the computer's memory, we use **variables**.
-A variable is basically a container in which we can store values to be later retrieved.
+A variable is a container in which we can store values to be later retrieved.
 To create a variable, we use the keywords `var`, `let`, or `const`, followed by the name of the variable.

 In JavaScript, we name variables using camelCase, which means that there are no spaces or underscores in the name and that every first letter of each word is capitalized except for the first word: `thisIsUsingCamelCase`.

 Other languages, like Ruby, use snake case to name variables: `this_is_using_snake_case`.
 If you're writing in JavaScript (which you are :wink:), make sure you're _always_ using the standard camelCase style convention.

 ```js
 var myVarVariable;